PO Box 9021, Wilmington, DE 19809, USA

 Peucedramus taeniatus

-(monotypic & the single member of its family & genus; its name notwithstanding, not a warbler at all)
+(monotypic and the single member of its family and genus)

 South of the US, the Olive Warbler has been seen during a FONT tour in Guatemala, Honduras, Mexico.